CodeWindProgram/Group-6/README.md

 ankitaanilbhosale - ankitaanilbhosale@gmail.com

-Discussed the database for our test platform with the group memebers and then selected.
+1. Discussed the database for our test platform with the group memebers and then selected.
-Installed PostgreSQL on my system.
+2. Installed PostgreSQL on my system.

-Did the final design diagram of database along with group members.
+3. Did the final design diagram of database along with group members.

 nimishapatil12 - nimishapatil26@gmail.com

 shubhamchavan148 - shubhamchava148@gmail.com
-1.Selected and plan database design for our problem statement with team members.
+1. Selected and plan database design for our problem statement with team members.
-2.Installed PostgeSQL on my system.
+2. Installed PostgeSQL on my system.
-3.Finalized the database schema and structure with team members.
+3. Finalized the database schema and structure with team members.
-4.Perform querries on our database with PostgreSQL platform.
+4. Perform querries on our database with PostgreSQL platform.